FIG. 1: Pianoteq Pro gives you access to tuning, voicing, and design aspects of the physical model along with output and effects settings.

 Pianoteq now comes in Standard and Pro versions, and the difference is in the new feature called Note Edit.
 The Pro version gives you note-by-note access to most Pianoteq parameters, whereas the Standard version gives you note-by-note access to only tuning and volume.
 (For full details on Note Edit, see the sidebar “Note for Note.”)
 The other difference is support for sampling rates up to 192kHz in the Pro version vs. 48kHz in the Standard version.
 Both versions are now provided in standalone, as well as AU, VST, and RTAS plug-in formats.

 Here I''ll revisit a few of Pianoteq''s more unusual features, but I''ll mainly concentrate on what''s new and improved.
-Because it is so different from sampled-piano virtual instruments, I strongly recommend checking out the previous review if you''re not familiar
+Because it is so different from sampled-piano virtual instruments, I strongly recommend checking out the previous review if you''re not familiar with Pianoteq.

 Compared with sampled instruments, Pianoteq offers three advantages that bear repeating (see Fig. 1).
 Dynamics gradation over the full MIDI velocity range is transparently smooth because there is no transition between layered samples.
 Half pedaling—the effect of partially pressing the sustain pedal—is realistically reproduced, again because it''s not contingent on layer transitions.
 The third advantage is Pianoteq''s odd but charming fourth pedal (called the Harmonic pedal), which simulates the effect of the sustain pedal, raising the dampers on all notes except those played, which allows you to play staccato notes with sympathetic resonance from other notes'' open strings.